simplexidev/mcsurvivalaid/PLANS.md

 }
 ```

-If current names differ, make the whole codebase consistent.
+If current names differ, repair references and add compatibility aliases where needed.
+Prefer the existing dominant project naming and do not rewrite established APIs solely for naming consistency.

 Add `jsonStore` and `logger` to the feature context.
 Several systems need both.